zach1590/game-sales/README.md

 A database has been created and populated with data from the csv files.
 The database is named `gamesales` so if you have another database named the same way, there may be issues.
 Inside the `gamesales` database, there will be 4 tables corresponding each csv file.
 The tables are named `bestselling`, `images`, `genres`, and `reviews`.

-NOTE: The `images` table only stores the name of the images, the actual images are kept inside the following directory: `backend/game_sales/src/main/resources/game_images`
+NOTE: The `images` table only stores the name of the images, the actual images are kept in a directory specified by you

 You will need to specify the port that your PostgreSQL database is running on (as well as username and password) inside a `.env` file.
-This file should be located within `backend/game_sales/src/main/resources/` follow the `.env.example` located in the same directory for help.
+This file should be located within `game_sales/src/main/resources/` follow the `.env.example` located in the same directory for help.

 That should conclude database setup